Simplicity S65 Cordless Multi-Use Review

 And cleaning head.

-The next test I did was using a Y-gauge and water lift gauge to check suction at the max setting.
+My next test was using a Y-gauge and a water lift gauge to check suction at the max setting.

-The Y-gauge is commonly used for checking central vacuums to see if there are clogging issues.
+The Y-gauge is commonly used to check central vacuums for clogging issues.

-It’s one of the more accurate tools to measure power because there’s not much variability, unlike attaching the water lift gauge on a vacuum (using a PVC pipe as a bridge).
+It’s one of the more accurate tools for measuring power because there’s minimal variability, unlike attaching a water lift gauge to a vacuum (using a PVC pipe as a bridge).

 Compared to the consistent results using the Y-gauge, the difference is night and day.

-There are two sub-tests for the Y-gauge – the sealed (check photo above), where you cover the open end with your palm to get the maximum available power, and the unsealed test.
+There are two sub-tests for the Y-gauge: the sealed test (see the photo above), where you cover the open end with your palm to obtain the maximum available power, and the unsealed test.

 Here are the Y-gauge results for the Simplicity S65.

-These results are slightly better than the Dyson V8 Absolute but a tad short of the high-end V10 Absolute.
+These results are slightly better than those of the Dyson V8 Absolute but slightly short of the high-end V10 Absolute.

-So this cordless vacuum is in good company with its suction levels.
+This cordless vacuum is in good company with its impressive suction levels.

 The unsealed test is the most accurate since it represents the working suction of the vacuum.